-The Council is applying to Environment Canterbury for a new consent for wastewater overflows to waterways.
-This will allow the discharge of untreated wastewater to waterways during large storms, when the capacity of the wastewater network is exceeded.
+The Council has a wastewater overflow consent from Environment Canterbury, which allows the discharge of untreated wastewater to waterways during large storms when the capacity of the wastewater network is exceeded.

-The main purpose of a wastewater network is to protect public health, and to prevent people from coming into contact with raw wastewater.
+The main purpose of a wastewater network is to protect public health, and to prevent people from coming into contact with untreated wastewater.
 Constructed wastewater overflows to waterways act as safety valves on the wastewater network, so that when the network is overwhelmed in a large storm, wastewater does not overflow onto people’s properties or on the street.
+Consent CRC182203(external link) allowing the discharge of untreated wastewater to waterways was granted by ECan in 2016 and expires in 2029.
+In 2015 Council commissioned an assessment of the human health effects arising from overflow events [PDF, 131 KB].

 The Council carries out extensive monitoring of the water quality in our waterways and in the past year has collected and analysed over 7,000 water quality samples.